izzy2lost/UnrealEngineUWP/Engine/Plugins/Experimental/Mover/README.md

 - Interactions with moving non-physics objects will likely show poor results, due to ticking differences between the physics simulation and the rest of the game world.
 - Various gameplay events may not be connected or are unreliable.
 - Crafting customized movement may be less flexible without also using a modified physics constraint and solver.
-- Physics-driven Mover actors are not synchronized with those using Network Prediction
+- Physics-driven Mover actors are not well-synchronized with the movement of non-physics actors, such as those manually moved via gameplay scripting (or even Mover actors using NPP).

 ## FAQ

 - **Should my project switch to Mover from CharacterMovementComponent?**  This depends greatly on the scope of your project and will require some due diligence.
-The Mover plugin is newly experimental and hasn't gone through the rigors of a shipped project yet.
+The Mover plugin is experimental and hasn't gone through the rigors of a shipped project yet.
 There are many gaps in functionality, and little time has been spent on scaling/performance.
 Single-player or games with smaller character counts will be more feasible.

 - **Does Mover fix synchronization issues between movement and the Gameplay Ability System?** The short answer is no. GAS still has its own independent replication methods.
 The use of Network Prediction opens the door for GAS (or other systems) to integrate with Network Prediction and achieve good synchronization with movement.

 - **What about single-player games?** Mover is useful for single-player games as well, you just won't be making use of the networking and rollback features.
-Since there's no need to synchronize simulation time with a server, consider changing the project setting "Network Prediction / Preferred Ticking Policy" to "Independent" mode.
+Consider changing the project setting "Network Prediction / Preferred Ticking Policy" to "Independent" mode.
 This will make the movement simulation tick at the same rate as the game world.
+You can even eliminate all NPP overhead by choosing "MoverStandaloneLiaisonComponent" as your "Backend Class" property on your actors' MoverComponents.
+Physics-based pawns should also work well for single-player projects.

 ## Limitations and Known Issues